lateralblast/manx/README.md

 - Creates a subdirectory which is imported in the ISO image:
   - Contains install scripts used for install

+By default if you don't specify an interface, even if you specify an IP, the installer will use DHCP for the install phase.
+For the system build phase if you haven't specified and interface it will look for the first available interface and configure that interface with the IP specified.

+If you specified an IP with an interface, then the install phase will not use DHCP, and assign the IP to that interface for the install phase.

+If you wish to have a different user to access the system during the install phase you can use the --installuser switch, which will add that user to the install phase and only allow that user to SSH into the machine during the install phase.
+The default nixos user exists, but you will not be able to SSH in as this user during the install phase.

 Status
 ------